 During times of uncertainty, we often turn to the experts for guidance in areas of concern, like finances, health, and livelihood.
 Katie Couric’s Wake-Up Call newsletter (subscribe here) has been seeking out clear and concise answers to pressing questions on such topics from some of our Ally experts.

-Recently, Ally Invest President Lule Demmissie spoke with Wake-Up Call to discuss the rise in unemployment and ways to prepare if you’re worried about job loss.
+Lule Demmissie, during her tenure as president of Ally Invest, spoke with Wake-Up Call to discuss the rise in unemployment and ways to prepare if you’re worried about job loss.
 Read on for helpful information and useful advice — but as a disclaimer, make sure to consult with professionals for questions specific to your own financial situation.

 Katie Couric’s Wake-Up Call: In recent weeks, unemployment claims have reached record highs.
 First things first, can you tell us what these numbers mean right now for the economy?